rock-simulation/mars_install_scripts/README.md

-If you want to setup the environment to use the install scripts for other projects then mars just use:
+If you want to setup the environment to use the install scripts for other projects than MARS just use:

     $ bash mars.sh envsh